OrbitIQ/orbit-iq/README.md

 The `orbit-iq` project comprises several services, which are defined in the `docker-compose.yml`:

+(note: We have a more detailed readme [./detailed-readme.pdf](./detailed-readme.pdf), unfortunantely it's not in markdown format due to project requirements.
+But it's pretty detailed)

 1. **API**: This is the backend service, built from the context in `./api`.
 It runs on port `8080`.
 2. **Website**: This is the frontend service, built from the context in `./website`.
 It runs on port `3000`.
 3. **Database (DB)**: A PostgreSQL database service running on port `5432`.